 This discovery has erased all doubts about ancient world’s knowledge and mathematical sophistication.
 But if it were not for many Arabic translations of some of the great works housed in Alexandria’s library, the book notes, our world may never have known about some of its greatest treasures.
 Explaining this, it starts off with the following introduction — as it sets the pace for the rest of the book:

 On most days in the summer of AD 1295 an eastern orthodox monk called Maximos Planudes could have been found in the great market of Constantinople, making his way past the spice sellers and the silk traders to the dusty undercrofts where the book merchants piled their own wares in tottering stacks of parchment.
 Here were codices and manuscripts in Arabic, Syriac, Greek, and Latin, some newly completed, some old..

 The book dealers must have taken careful note of this unusual creature.
 Monks swarmed through the city, but their interest in books was invariably limited to medieval Greek religious works..

 He spent his hours pouring over the dreariest-looking texts, from faded Latin fragments to terse Arabic treatises.

 Then one day, sometime that summer, he found it.
 It certainly wasn’t much to look at, but there in his hands was a fragment from the wreckage.
 A rare treasure, finally washed up on a distant shore.
 He had found Claudius Ptolemy’s great lost work on geography — Geographia, written in ancient Alexandria, stored for centuries in her library, and believed (at least in the West) to have perished there.

-Rumors had been circulating in Europe that a copy had been seen in Arabic translation, just as Ptolemy’s other great work was already known to Arabic scholars as The Greatest, or in their language, Almagest.
+Rumours had been circulating in Europe that a copy had been seen in Arabic translation, just as Ptolemy’s other great work was already known to Arabic scholars as The Greatest, or in their language, Almagest.
 Now here was its companion.
-The rumors were true.
+The rumours were true.